 A short sale helps you avoid a foreclosure and its negative consequences.
 It lets you settle your mortgage debt for less than you currently owe, and it does not damage your credit rating.

-Should you miss a mortgage payment, or if you’ve been notified about a foreclosure, schedule a consultation with a short sales attorney at once.
+Should you miss a mortgage payment, or if you’ve been notified about a foreclosure, schedule a consultation with a short sales attorney near you.
 Your attorney will answer your questions, offer you sound and personalized legal advice, and guide you through the process of a short sale.